polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Describe the approach that will allow Contoso to implement the Mortgage Application web app in Canada, including provisions that account for data residency and for business intelligence requirements.

-    Implementing the Mortgate Application in Canada involves provisioning the same set of resources which will reside on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX and in the corresponding Azure-based environment in South Central US.
+    Implementing the Mortgage Application in Canada involves provisioning the same set of resources which will reside on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX and in the corresponding Azure-based environment in South Central US.
 To accomplish this, Contoso will leverage availability of the FT datacenter in Toronto, ON along with Canada Central Azure region.

-    In order to make the customer data available for the ERP and CRM systems, the proposed solution will rely on transactional replicaton with column-based filters and the subscriber located on a Windows Server 2019 VMs running SQL Server 2019 hosted in the FT datacenter in Dallas, TX.
+    In order to make the customer data available for the ERP and CRM systems, the proposed solution will rely on transactional replication with column-based filters and the subscriber located on a Windows Server 2019 VMs running SQL Server 2019 hosted in the FT datacenter in Dallas, TX.

     Azure Traffic Manager parent profile will rely on the Geographic routing method to direct requests to country-specific instance of the Mortgage Application web app.
 Within the web app interface, customers will have the option to explicitly select the country-specific version of the app.